Associate Dean for Information & Technology Services; Director of the Law Library; Associate Professor of Law

 First-hand exposure at the reference desk to the unmet legal needs of lower- and middle-income Arkansans fueled a passion for access to justice in Dean Burchfield.
 She currently serves on the Self-Represented Litigant Task Force of the Arkansas Access to Justice Commission and her scholarly agenda includes access to justice issues.
-Professor Burchfield is also active in the Arkansas Library Association, the Arkansas Bar Association, the American Association of Law Libraries (AALL), and regional law library associations.
+Professor Burchfield is also active in the Arkansas Library Association, the Arkansas Bar Association, the American Association of Law Libraries (AALL), the Association of American Law Schools, and several regional law library associations.